Workers' Union

-The Workers' Union was a general union based in the United Kingdom, but with some branches in other countries.
-During the 1910s, it was the largest general union in the UK, but it entered a rapid decline in the 1920s, and eventually became part of the Transport and General Workers' Union (TGWU).
+The Workers' Union was a general trade union based in the United Kingdom and Ireland, with small branches overseas.
+The union was founded on 1 May 1898.
+During the 1910s, it was the largest general union in the UK, but it went into decline in the 1920s.
+In 1929 the Workers' Union amalgamated into the Transport and General Workers' Union (TGWU).

 History

+Background

-The idea for a general union arose following an 1897 strike of London-based engineers.
+The idea for a general trade union arose following an 1897 strike of London-based engineers.
 The action was defeated by the new Engineering Employers' Federation, and many trade unionists feared that this example would be followed by other employers.
 Discussions in the Weekly Times and Echo led to the International Federation of Ship, Dock and River Workers issuing an appeal for the formation of a new general union.
-The federation's president, Tom Mann, gave the appeal strong support, chairing a conference in February 1898 which proposed a "labour league" or "workers' union", which would organise workers in all trades and industries, and support independent labour candidates at elections.
+The federation's president, Tom Mann, gave the appeal strong support, chairing a conference in February 1898 which proposed a "labour league" or "workers' union", which would organise workers in all trades and industries as a general trade union, and support independent labour candidates at elections.